reccaller-ai/reccall/docs/e2e/WEBSITE_CLAIMS_VALIDATION.md

 All features and capabilities documented on the RecCall website (`how-it-works.html`, `getting-started.html`, etc.) have been validated through comprehensive E2E testing. **100% of tested features are working as documented.**

+> **Note**: The website has been moved to a separate repository: [reccaller-ai/websites](https://github.com/reccaller-ai/websites).
+Original website files are archived in `website-archive/` in this repository.

 ## Detailed Validation

 ### ✅ Universal Context System